 This pattern can be seen in any other blog category — food, personal finance, personal productivity, blogging (blogs about blogging), nutrition, fitness, entrepreneurship, business, career advice, as well as personal development, the field I’m in.
 Every category has its own market leader (or leaders) that receives a disproportionate amount of readership, and subsequently advertiser attention and high earnings.

-For example with food blogging (Singapore), the current market leaders are Lady Iron Chef and Dr. Leslie Tay; in personal productivity we have Tim Ferris, Lifehacker, and Lifehack (though Ferris’ positioning is more lifestyle design); in blogging, Problogger and Copyblogger; in personal finance, Ramit Sethi, Get Rich Slowly, and The Simple Dollar (the former is more on wealth accumulation while the latter two are more on frugality); career advice, Penelope Trunk.
+For example with food blogging (in Singapore), the current market leaders are Lady Iron Chef and Dr. Leslie Tay; in personal productivity we have Tim Ferris, Lifehacker, and Lifehack; in blogging, Problogger and Copyblogger; in budgeting and finance, Get Rich Slowly, and The Simple Dollar; career advice, Penelope Trunk.
 (There are probably other big blogs that I missed here, but the point is that the aforementioned are big winners in their fields.)
 These market leaders enjoy big gains, and will continue to do so as long as they secure their market position.

 What the Market Leader Effect Means for You